DDMAL/HHP-NLP/extraction_java/README.md

 https://github.com/knowitall/openie

-3. Then Run process.java to reformat the extraction result so that it could be read by Event Editor.
+III.
+Then Run process.java to reformat the extraction result so that it could be read by Event Editor.